openingscience/book/_posts/2013-08-04-science_caught_flat_footed.md

 forms of impact measurement, recognition, and qualification, and not only obvious solutions from the archaic toolbox of enlightenment and dissemination.
-The author also illustrates the causes, effects, and solutions for this cultural change with empirical data.
+The author also illustrates the causes, effects, and solutions for this cultural change with empirical data."
+---

+> Change happens by listening and then starting a dialogue with the people who are doing something you don't believe is right.
+<small>Jane Goodall, British ethologist and a devoted science communicator</small>

 The swan song of what was meant to be an era of “Public Understanding of Science and Humanities” (PUSH) rings rather dissonantly today, given the